syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 ---

 # Preview Rows
-The SfDataGrid provides support to display additional information of a row.
-This can be expanded or collapsed by using an expander in a row or programmatically.
+The SfDataGrid provides support to display additional information of rows.
+This can be expanded or collapsed using an expander or programmatically.

-## Show Preview Row
+## Show preview row

-The preview row can be added to the grid by setting the [ShowPreviewRow](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ShowPreviewRow.html) property as `true`.
+The preview row can be added to grid by setting the [ShowPreviewRow](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~ShowPreviewRow.html) property to true.
 By default, preview rows will be loaded as empty in collapsed state.
-If you want to load the data in the preview rows, set the [PreviewRowMappingName](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~PreviewRowMappingName.html) property as the field name from the data source.
+If you need to load data in preview rows, set the [PreviewRowMappingName](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~PreviewRowMappingName.html) property as field name from data source.
 It will display the given field data in the preview row.

 {% tabs %}
 {% highlight c# %}